jtescher/jtescher.github.io/_posts/2014-04-21-creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 *This is part two of a series on building a metrics dashboard with Ember, Bootstrap, and Rails.
 Over the next few weeks I will be building out more functionality and writing posts to cover that.
-If you haven't read [part one](/creating-a-metrics-dashboard-with-ember-and-rails-part-one) then that's a good place to start.*
+If you haven't read [part one](/creating-a-metrics-dashboard-with-ember-and-rails-part-one) then that's a good place to start.
+You can find part three [here](/creating-a-metrics-dashboard-with-ember-and-rails-part-three) when you are finished.*

 In [part one](/creating-a-metrics-dashboard-with-ember-and-rails-part-one) we ended up with a Rails app that generated the Ember app that rendered our metrics page.
 If you followed along your page should now look like this: